dkg08/swivt-assignment-project/README.md

 * Catalog Section - A catalog of the different delicacies available
 * Slider - A slider showing food available with proper description
 * Multiple Item Slider - this has multilple items under the category of popular foods, breakfast items and drinks which are shown with the help of slider.
+* Article - Contains blog post with image and video
+* Services - Different service cards offered by company
+* Footer - Simple footer with useful links and socials

-## How to install and run this project on your local machine
+## How to install and run this project?

 1. Clone this project
 2. Install node js and npm (or your choice of package manager)